The Outstanding Master's Thesis Awards will be given in four different categories on a rotating basis:

 An additional award will be given for a non-traditional thesis/project award.
 Two (or three) $750 awards will be given per year.

-- Mathematics, Physical Sciences, and Engineering (1 award)
+- Social Sciences, Business and Education (1 award)

 - Non-traditional Thesis/ Project Award (1 award):

-This new category refers to both theses that do not readily conform to the traditional model, such as those produced in MFA programs both for literature and the performing arts, as well as those that deviate from the typical disciplinary approaches.
-Furthermore, it also includes capstone/final research-oriented projects in non-thesis degree programs.
+This category refers to both theses in any field that do not readily conform to the traditional model, such as those produced in MFA programs both for literature and the performing arts, as well as those that deviate from the typical disciplinary approaches.
+Furthermore it also includes capstone/final research-oriented projects in non-thesis degree programs.